 Coming out of Melbourne, Nite Fleit has been a regular name on the booming house scene of Australia for a while now, however the local DJ has shown in recent times that her finesse with the odd remix and original track is well worht taking note of.
 Give her ‘SOH009’ remix a spin below and see what we mean.

 James Pepper AU

-The 20 year old producer from the Eastern Suburbs of Sydney featured on our page a few months back with his debut release via Gateway Collective.
+The 20 year old producer from the Eastern Suburbs of Sydney featured on our page a few months back with his debut release via Finer Things.
 Reason being – young Pepper is definitely one to maintain tabs on as we are predicting some big things over the next 12 months.